Are you like me? You love to sew. It makes you happy. But sometimes you spend more time thinking about sewing than actually doing it.

 Just Getting Started

-Do you know what you want to sew but are having a hard time getting started due to a lack of knowledge or skills?
+Do you want to sew but are having a hard time getting started due to a lack of knowledge or skills?
 Is selecting fabric hard for you?

 While I’ve got sewing skills, there is still a lot I can learn.
 Thank goodness, there’s an abundance of sewing resources available online and in books.

-One of those sewing resources is my Get Ready to Sew! series.
+One of those sewing resources is my Starting to Sew series.
 This is a free online sewing class comprised of a series of 12 articles and lessons.
 Each article and lesson was carefully designed to take you step-by-step through learning how to sew on a machine.

 Also, I’m lucky to have my mom living across the street.
 She’s an expert in quilting and sewing and is usually able to answer any questions I ask.